nick-kopy/Exploration-of-bike-share-programs-post-pandemic/README.md

 The features of the data are similar to LA's and there is no missing data to note, so we'll jump straight to the visualization.

 While Chicago certainly has a dip a couple months into 2020, they appear to recover and even exceed their 2019 numbers by fall.
 By looking at the scale of rides taken you can also tell Chicago's program is much bigger.
-Even in the dead of winter more bikes are being riden than in LA's peak season.
+Even in the dead of winter more bikes are being ridden than in LA's peak season.

 ![plot4](graphs/chicago_month.png)